-The National Interdisciplinary Circular Economy Research (NICER) Programme is a four year £30 million investment from UKRI to move the UK towards a circular economy.
-This is the largest and most comprehensive UKRI Investment in CE to date.
-The programme is delivered in partnership with the Department for Environment, Food and Rural Affairs (Defra), to ensure research outcomes contribute to the delivery of government policy.
+The Programme is made up of five Circular Economy Research Centres, each focused on a speciality material flow, and the co-ordinating CE-Hub.
+The Programme aims to deliver research, innovation, and the evidence base to move the UK towards a resilient UK circular economy.
+The NICER programme is the largest and most comprehensive investment in the UK Circular Economy to date.
+The programme is delivered in partnership with industrial organisations from across sectors and the Department for Environment, Food and Rural Affairs (DEFRA), to ensure research outcomes contribute to the delivery of industrial implementation and government policy.

-The Interdisciplinary Centre for CircularMetal led by Brunel University London.
+- The Interdisciplinary Centre for Circular Metals (CircularMetal), led by Brunel University London.